0JCRG0/JobsCrawler/README.md

 -------
 ## Project Overview

 JobsCrawler is designed to aggregate job listings from a variety of sources including job boards, custom RSS feeds, and traditional APIs.
-It utilizes a combination of Selenium, BeautifulSoup (bs4), custom RSS readers, and direct API calls with the `requests` library to scrape job postings and save them to a PostgreSQL database, either locally or managed.
+It utilizes a combination of `Selenium`, `BeautifulSoup (bs4)`, custom `RSS readers`, and direct API calls with the `requests` library to scrape job postings and save them to a PostgreSQL database, either locally or managed.

 The project operates asynchronously, with each tool having its own unique strategy implemented in separate async files.
 These strategies are orchestrated together in `main.py`.